TiyaBelay/Task-Manager-Project/README.txt

 Implementing Gmail RESTful API:
     Used Google Sign-in to provide the user secure login and to avoid the user from having to remember an additional username and passwords.
+Once user signs in and